kikoseijo/lumen-relay-boilerplate/README.md

 # Configuration

-Go to your seeder and setup a user to test logins.
-After that you are ready to start coding, after you migrate and seed the database, don´t forget!
+Go to your seeder and adjust your user login, migrate and seed the database.

+> Ready to go?, so, lets go!

 # How to use

-There is a full crud structure ready to show you creation, deletion, update of records, does not goes deep into relationships, but its a perfect starting point.
-By browsing to `/schema.json` you can inspect the .json schema.
+There is a full crud structure ready to show you how creation, deletion and update of records are done, its a simple TODO structure, single table, no relationships, but, you have the user 1:n with the Todo table.
+This are called Connections on the GraphQL world.

+By browsing to `/schema.json` you can retrieve the latest version of your .json schema.
+This is needed for the GraphQL client.
+We wont go into this, its up to you to find more information about it.

-Thanks to [laravel-graphql](https://github.com/Folkloreatelier/laravel-graphql) you are also able to test your endpoints and queries using the bundled client, just by browsing to `/graphql`.
+Thanks to [laravel-graphql](https://github.com/Folkloreatelier/laravel-graphql){:target="\_blank"} you are also able to test your endpoints and queries using the bundled client, just by browsing to `/graphql`.

 # Built in examples endpoints

+Here are couple of examples, this are GraphQL queries and mutations, you can find couple more examples in the [/docs](/docs) folder of this repo.

 #### Login

+Using Laravel Passport we are able to generate token based auth method, you can build more complex methods, this is one of them.

 ```graphql
 mutation {